atompaw/atompaw/README.md

-The software `ATOMPAW` generates projector and basis functions which are needed for performing electronic structure calculations (Density-Functional Theory) based on the Projector Augmented Wave (PAW) method.
+The software `ATOMPAW` generates projector and basis functions which are needed for performing electronic structure calculations (Density-Functional Theory) based on the Projector Augmented-Wave (PAW) method.

 ### What does AtomPAW?